 Dosan did not consider a leader as one who only possessed a superior ability or a special talent.
 A good leader was the product of a society that demanded combining such efforts with sincerity, dedication and integrity.
 According to him, the leader was there because of a realistic necessity of the organization.

 Furthermore, he said that there was no absolute standard to become a leader.
 A person could become a leader when one displayed dedicated sacrifice and sincere effort for the sake of the organization more than others did.
 Dosan criticized the jealous attitude of not acknowledging a leader and the arrogant behavior of not accepting a leader.
 He considered these two circumstances the worst hindrances for leaders in doing their jobs appropriately.

 Dosan said: "Thinking there is no one with the right qualification to be a leader means the same as not understanding the principle of cooperation and not wanting to support the leader themselves".
 Anyone’s self-serving interests, personal relationships, acts of favoritism, or self-serving political reasons should not be of any influence when it came to electing the leader for the organization.
 Each member of the organization should select their leader based on cautious observation and not an opinion based on incomplete information.
 "Do not unmindfully put someone in the position of a leader.
 After carefully inspecting their central concern and real character, after accepting their quality as a leader based on examination of performance, not based on something that is believed to be true without proof, select the most capable leader."

 Sense of humor

-The Hung Sa Dan - Young Korean Academy celebrates its 100th Anniversary May 13, 2013
+The Hung Sa Dan - Young Korean Academy celebrated its 100th Anniversary May 13, 2013